vexx32/PSKoans/docs/Get-PSKoanLocation.md

 # Get-PSKoanLocation

 ## SYNOPSIS
-Retrieves the set folder location where PSKoans' koan files are stored.
+Gets the folder location where the current user's copy of the PSKoans lessons are stored.

 ## SYNTAX